AdobeDocs/commerce-testing/src/pages/functional-testing-framework/debugging.md

 # Debugging

-Debugging within the Magento Functional Testing Framework is helpful in identifying test bugs by allowing you to pause execution so that you may:
+Debugging within the Functional Testing Framework is helpful in identifying test bugs by allowing you to pause execution so that you may:

 -  Examine the page.
 -  Check returned data and other variables being used during run-time.